 Harold I. Feldman, MD, MSCE

 Dr. Feldman’s academic leadership focuses on new thinking and novel approaches to understanding health and disease.
-He chairs the Department of Biostatistics, Epidemiology and Informatics, one of the few academic departments in the U.S. that bring together three disciplines of population science.
-He also directs the Center for Clinical Epidemiology and Biostatistics, where experts from all across the Perelman School of Medicine gather to investigate a broad array of population-science questions related to clinical medicine.
+He currently directs the Center for Clinical Epidemiology and Biostatistics, where experts from all across the Perelman School of Medicine gather to investigate a broad array of population-health-science questions related to clinical medicine.

-His major research interests address the epidemiology of kidney diseases—particularly, disease management from chronic kidney dysfunction to end-stage disease.
-He leads several major national clinical research networks of the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK) that address the epidemiology of kidney diseases.
-He is the national study chair of National Institutes of Health’s Chronic Renal Insufficiency Cohort Study (CRIC)—NIH’s largest-ever follow-up study of chronic kidney disease, its causes and consequences—which is making fundamental insights into the epidemiology, management, and outcomes of chronic kidney disease.
+His key research addresses the epidemiology of kidney diseases—particularly, disease management from chronic kidney dysfunction to end stage—and he leads several related, major national clinical research networks of the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK).
+He is the national study chair of the National Institutes of Health’s Chronic Renal Insufficiency Cohort Study (CRIC)—NIH’s largest-ever follow-up study of chronic kidney disease, its causes and consequences—which is making fundamental insights into the epidemiology, management, and outcomes of chronic kidney disease.
 As CRIC’s national study chair, he also leads its scientific and data coordinating center located at Penn.
 Under his leadership, CRIC has brought forward many findings that promise to advance novel therapies to lessen worldwide the morbidity and rate of death due to kidney disease; those published by Dr. Feldman include seminal findings on the influence of mineral dysmetabolism on mortality and cardiovascular disease, and on the genetics of kidney disease progression.
 Dr. Feldman also leads NIDDK’s Hemodialysis Fistula Maturation Cohort Study and the coordinating center of its Chronic Kidney Disease Biomarkers Consortium.
 He directs several institutional training grants, funded by the National Institutes of Health, which focus on the clinical epidemiology of kidney disease, cancer and neurological disorders.

 He completed a residency in internal medicine at the University of California, Los Angeles, and a fellowship in nephrology at the University of Pennsylvania.